innofactororg/check-pull-request/README.md

 # This is a comment.
 # Each line start with a GitHub label followed by one or more users.

-# In this example, a pull request labeled `important` will require
+# In this example, a pull request labeled `require-team-review/security`
-# approval review from @octocat.
+# will require approval review from @octocat.
-important @octocat
+require-team-review/security @octocat

 # In this example, a pull request labeled `need security review`
 # will require approval review from @doctocat or @octocat.